deltabeard/Haiyajan/README.md

 Haiyajan *should* work on any platform supported by SDL2.
 The only platforms that this project will be regularly tested on for major releases are:

-- Linux (x86_64, ArchLinux, glibc)
+- Arch Linux (x86_64, Nvidia Pascal/Intel Haswell, glibc)
-- Linux (x86_64 Qemu, Alpine Linux, musl libc)
-- Linux (ARMv6 Raspberry Pi 1 B+, Alpine Linux, musl libc)
-- Linux (ARMv7 Raspberry Pi 3, Alpine Linux, musl libc)
-- Linux (ARMv8 Raspberry Pi 4B, Alpine Linux, musl libc)
+- Alpine Linux (aarch64, Raspberry Pi 2B/Qemu, musl libc)
+- Windows 10 (x86_64, AMD Radeon 500/Kaby Lake R, MSVC)
-- Windows (x86_64, MinGW, glibc)
+- Mac OS X 10.6 (x86_64, Intel Haswell/VirtualBox, glibc)

-We welcome bug reports and contributions for all platforms.
+We welcome bug reports and contributions for all platforms, including those not listed above.

 ## License
 Copyright (C) 2020 Mahyar Koshkouei, et al.